embobo/cocos2d-x-Deconstruction/Cocos2d-x-Deconstruction.md

 # Cocos2d-x Deconstruction

+Emma Bobola & Janna Shaftan

+Northeastern University, EECE4850 - Game Engines

+Professor: Nik Bear Brown

+Spring 2017

+## Introduction

 This analysis will cover the game loop, game object, graphics, and rendering of the Cocos2d-x engine version 3+.
 'Cocos2d-x' and 'Cocos' will be used interchangeably to refer to the engine.

-## Introduction
+## Engine About:

 * release date
 * company
 * what the engine offers as compared to older versions
+* MIT License
+* Cross-Platform
+** MacOS X
+** Linux
+** Windows 8
+** iOS
+** Android
+** Tizen

 ### External Dependencies: